 “Your Unicorn Must Be Rubbing Off on Me”

-The messages that I needed to extract and present the smart side of me, and tamp down the loving and colorful side of me, were consistent throughout the years.
-I stayed true to my values, but I internalized a consistent message that I needed to choose.
-This greatly impacted my decision-making about presentation and marketing as I shifted from a more traditional counseling role into that of an executive coach and business psychologist.
+Essentially, I was told covertly and overtly, to extract and present the smart side of me, and tamp down the loving and colorful side of me.
+I listened.
+I stayed true to my core values, but I internalized a consistent message that I needed to choose.

 A few years in, I watched a movie about Mr. Rogers, an old television show.
 I never saw the show, but the movie portrayed Mr. Rogers as a person who saw past the outside of people and sought to heal their inside hurts.
 He wasn’t naive, nor immune to his own humanity.
 He simply cared.